liatrio/terraform-caf-azure/subscriptions/foundation/README.md

 ## Variables

- - group_prefix: prefix to add to resource names
+ - prefix: prefix to add to resource names
  - billing_account_name: MCA billing account name
  - billing_profile_name: The billing profile name in the MCA billing account
  - invoice_section_name: The invoice section name in the MCA billing account